SIXTH GRADE CREEK STUDIES

 SEVENTH GRADE INVASIVE SPECIES

-- Wildlife Sign can include scat, pellets, feathers, bones, burrows, wildlife trails, sounds/calls, and tracks.
+- Wildlife Signs can include scat, pellets, feathers, bones, burrows, wildlife trails, sounds/calls, and tracks.
 Students walk through the area looking for signs of wildlife.
 Baited scent stations are set up the night before to attract nocturnal animals.
 Students learn to identify animal tracks and scat.
-Students also learn to identify carnivore, herbivores and omnivores by their dentition (teeth).
+Students also learn to identify carnivores, herbivores, and omnivores by their dentition (teeth).

-- Aquatic Macroinvertebrates Survey – Watching for the Invasive New Zealand Mud Snail Students are surveying for the New Zealand Mud Snail in the Lower Owens River while collecting data on macroinvertebrate population of the river.
-Students use Hester-Dendy samplers, that are put out 2 months prior to the field trips, to collect aquatic macroinvertebrates.
+- Aquatic Macroinvertebrates Survey – Watching for the Invasive New Zealand Mud Snail Students are surveying for the New Zealand Mud Snail in the Lower Owens River while collecting data on the macroinvertebrate population of the river.
+Students use Hester-Dendy samplers and leaf pack nets, which are put out 2 months prior to the field trips, to collect aquatic macroinvertebrates.
 They identify and quantify the macroinvertebrates living in the Lower Owens River and then compared their data to past years.
-Back in the classroom the students learn to calculate the water quality index using the data they collected in the field.
+Back in the classroom, the students learn to calculate the water quality index using the data they collected in the field.

 EIGHTH GRADE PHYSICAL SCIENCE

-Inyo County 8th graders further their understanding of the Owens River Watershed, by monitoring the soils and vegetation, stream channel morphology and water quality changes occurring on the Lower Owens River.
-Prior to coming in the field, the students participate in a simulated watershed investigation, Environmental Detectives, a GEMS guide (Great Explorations in Math and Science, Lawrence Hall of Science, Berkeley).
-After returning to class, the students complete a soil textural analysis lab and use the ESWP database to compare the data they collected to past years.
+Inyo County 8th graders further their understanding of the Owens River Watershed, by monitoring the soils and vegetation, stream channel morphology, and water quality changes occurring on the Lower Owens River.
+Prior to coming into the field, the students participate in a simulated watershed investigation, Environmental Detectives, a GEMS guide (Great Explorations in Math and Science, Lawrence Hall of Science, Berkeley).
+After returning to class, the students complete a soil textural analysis lab and use the ESWP database to compare the data they collected to that of past years.

 - Stream Morphology At the Black Rock Study site, the channel of the Lower Owens River was totally dry.
-In the fall of 2002 the students mapped 26 cross sectional transects of the dry stream channel.
-Since then students have continued to map these permanent cross sectional transects.
-The data is recorded on palm pilots and in their field journal.
+In the fall of 2002, the students mapped 26 cross-sectional transects of the dry stream channel.
+Since then students have continued to map these permanent cross-sectional transects.
+The data is recorded on palm pilots and in their field journals.
 Using photographs and channel graphs from each year they are able to compare them to past years.